ShootProof/recruiting-qa/README.md

 ## Exercise 2: Test automation

-You’ve been tasked to write automated tests that check the behavior of the ShootProof marketing site home page.
+You’ve been tasked with writing automated tests that check the behavior of the ShootProof marketing site home page.
 There’s a "Get Started" button on
 <https://www.shootproof.com/> that you’ll need to click.